jonegil/gui-with-gio/teleprompter/index.md

 ## Goals

 This project continues where the [egg timer](../egg_timer/) leaves off.
 The timer was a good start and gave us the foundation to build an app.
-Hence those details won't be repeated here.
 But we're not done.
-Especially we should look closer into how to react to user input from mouse and keyboard, and use that do control an animation.
+Especially we should look closer at how to process input from the user, both keyboard and mouse.

-For learning it's best with a small codebase.
-That way it's easier to get an overview.
-Still it should have many novel and interesting pieces.
-To achieve that it's best to start a new project and investigate more features in Gio:
+As an example, we'll build a fully functioning teleprompter app.
+It should be, reacting to keypresses and mouse-scrolls from the user.

+More precisely we'll investigate more features in Gio:
  - User input, both **keyboard** and **mouse**
  - Programatic **animation**, using lists
  - Colors and **transparency**
- - **Dynamic text**, both size and paragraph layouts
+ - **Dynamic text**, both changing font size and layout while we're live

 ![Mr_Gorbachev_tear_down_this_wall](teleprompter_Mr_Gorbachev.gif)